saleor/saleor-docs/docs/dashboard/customers.md

 ## How to edit general information

 Make changes to the customer name and e-mail by simply typing into the relevant field in the General Information card.
-The [[Save]] button in the footer will change color once changes have been made that need to be confirmed.
+The [[Save]] button in the footer will activate once changes that need to be confirmed have been made.

-In the General Information, there is a checkbox next to the text [[User&nbsp;account&nbsp;active]].
+In the General Information card, there is a checkbox next to the text [[User&nbsp;account&nbsp;active]].
 Accounts will be active as soon as they are created but you can check the box to suspend a customer account, for example, if you suspect malicious activity.

 If you have implemented a backend protocol that requires users to confirm account activation from an e-mail, which is not a default feature, this may also be useful if a user has issues with replying to the e-mail and asks for a manual activation.

 ## How to remove a customer

-- Select the individual customer overview from the main list
+- Select the specific customer record from the main list
-- Click [[Remove]] in the footer then confirm deletion
+- Click [[Remove]] in the footer then confirm the action

+Users are also able to request their account to be deleted, from the storefront level, on their user profile settings.
+In such case, a confirmation email is sent to the email address associated with the account.

 > **Note**
 >
-> ##### GDPR Compliance
+> #### GDPR Compliance
 >
+>Ny default, Saleor handles several aspects of the regulations introduced by the GDPR.
+>
+> ##### Deleting users
+>
+> In compliance with GDPR laws in Europe, clicking [[Remove]] in the Customer cards will delete the customer's profile, in other words, the customer's account instance.
+All data used for the checkout process are left untouched.
+This is to keep track of financial transaction.
+> This solution follows the GDPR regulations.
-> In compliance with GDPR laws in Europe, clicking [[Remove]] will delete the customer profile but information will be retained in active and prior orders for fulfillment purposes.
-However, Saleor and its creators do not bear responsibility for your compliance with legal protocols, so check the law in your local area and make sure that you comply with all data processing legislation.
+> However, Saleor and its creators do not bear responsibility for your compliance with legal protocols.
+Check the law in your local area and make sure that you comply with all data processing legislation.
+>
+> ##### Cookies
+>
+> All cookies used by Saleor are strictly necessary to move around the website and use its features, therefore there is no need to notify the users about them.
+>
+> ##### Privacy Policy and Terms of Service statements
+>
+> Make sure your _Terms of Service_ and _Privacy Policy_ statements properly communicate to your users who you are and how you are using their data.
+We recommend that you ensure your policies are kept up to date and are clear to your readers.